-- Coordinates signing of documents and reviews drafts for consistency and accuracy.
+- Coordinates the signing of documents and reviews drafts for consistency and accuracy.

 As you can see, becoming an elder law paralegal involves a wide range of skill sets.
-On the one hand, applicants might be working on filing and mundane office task.
+On the one hand, applicants might be working on filing and mundane office tasks.
 On the other hand, they are responsible for putting together contracts and legal documents that greatly impact the lives of clients.
-There is a great deal of moral, ethical and legal responsibility associated with this job.
+There is a great deal of moral, ethical, and legal responsibility associated with this job.

 Elder Law Paralegal Salary

 According to payscale.com, the average salary for elder law paralegals is $49,000.
 Entry-level positions average $34,000, and the top 10% of earners in this job earn $71,000 per year.

 ZipRecruiter puts the average salary a bit higher at $54,000, based on listings on the site.
 Entry-level positions on ZipRecruiter are a bit lower at $21,000 and top earners for positions open on the recruiting site exceed $48,000.